The Latest: Countries sending humanitarian aid after Myanmar earthquake

 BANGKOK — (AP) — The death toll from Myanmar's powerful 7.7 magnitude earthquake keeps climbing amid rescue efforts.

-The military government said Saturday that 1,002 people have been killed, with another 2,376 injured and 30 others missing.
+The military government said Saturday that 1,644 people have been killed, with thousands of others injured and dozens missing.

 The earthquake struck midday Friday, followed by several aftershocks, including one that measured 6.4.